mh-cbon/jsoner/README.md

 }

-// Splice reads json, outputs json.
+// Splice removes and returns a slice of Tomate, starting at start, ending at start+length.
+// If any s is provided, they are inserted in place of the removed slice.
-// the json input must provide a key/value for each params. func (t *JSONTomates) Splice(r *http.Request) (io.Reader, error) {
+// Decodes r as json to invoke *Tomates.Splice. func (t *JSONTomates) Splice(r *http.Request) (io.Reader, error) {

 	ret := new(bytes.Buffer)